mragarton/discordhackweek_twitchplayer/README.md

-# discordhackweek_twitchplayer
+# Twitch Player Bot (Discord Hack Week entry)

-Twitch Player Bot entry for the Discord Hack Week event.
+> This repository will be edited and files will be uploaded soon!